Monitor ingestion data

 • Health Hub: The central dashboard within Google SecOps for monitoring the status and health of all configured data sources and parsers.

-• Non-actionable issue: An ingestion problem that likely requires assistance from Google support to resolve (for example, an internal system error).
+• Non-actionable issue: An ingestion problem that requires assistance from Google support to resolve (for example, an internal system error).

 • Parser: A component that normalizes raw log data into the Unified Data Model (UDM) structure.